 The civil society including key affected population strongly influenced the selection of the priority districts and provinces based on their knowledge and experience on where efforts must be concentrated in order to achieve maximum impact.
 CHAS with UNAIDS/UNDP partners undertook an Assessment of the Policy and Protections Framework during 2016.
 This resulted in a range of recommendations which CHAS used to advocate for a change to the Penal Code (under review in 2016).
 It is noteworthy to mention that they have been successful in reducing penalties associated with sex work as well as intentional transmission of HIV, and they continue to advocate on increasing the drug threshold possession for personal use.
 The new penal code is now being reviewed by National Assembly in May 2017 (not part of funding request).

 1.2 c) Key lessons learned through experience in service delivery and considered in this funding request include effectiveness of peer led strategies both for FSW and MSM/TG strategies.
 (1) Specific salaried peer educators reach out to a fixed target of peers with prevention Behavior Change Communication (BCC) and condoms has limitations of reach and coverage.
-This model will be replaced by the Enhanced Peer Model where every peer mobilizer reaches 10 of their known and trusted peers which snowballs further, detailed in the next section.
-This strategy was reflected in the “Expressions of interest” submitted by two civil society organizations both of whom being existing sub-recipients and endorsed in a country dialogue.
+This model will be replaced by the “Enhanced Peer Mobilizer- EPM” Model where every peer mobilizer reaches 10 of their known and trusted peers which snowballs further, detailed in the next section.
+This strategy was reflected in the “Expressions of Interest- EOI” submitted by two civil society organizations both of whom being existing sub-recipients and endorsed in a country dialogue.
 (2) Success in collaboration and leveraging between CHAS and the National Tuberculosis Center (NTC) in ensuring HIV positive patients get treated for tuberculosis (TB) and TB patients get tested and treated for HIV has been felt, hence joint reviews and coordination will be enhanced, which will be government funded and coordinated by Department of Communicable Disease Control (DCDC).

-The existing targets and scope of prevention program is based on the Asian Epidemic Modelling and not on population size estimates through geographic mapping exercise.
+The existing targets and scope of prevention program is based on the Asian Epidemic Modelling (AEM) and not on population size estimates through geographic mapping exercise.
 Size estimates available for FSW, are based on outdated mapping of female sex workers at drink bars (Annex 14).
 For men who have sex with men, the size estimates are based on a percentage of adult population multiplied by an arbitrary figure.
 The country acknowledges that there is need for realistic and updated estimates however due to constrained resources has been unable to update this information.

-Drop In Centers (DICs) though useful have reached a fairly small proportion of female sex workers and almost no MSM and some transgenders (Annex 15) hence, the DICs have been dropped from the package of intervention for FSW and MSM/TG as discussed in the third country dialogue.
+Drop-In Centers (DICs) though useful have reached a fairly small proportion of female sex workers and few MSM and some transgenders (Annex 15) hence, the DICs have been dropped from the package of intervention for FSW and MSM/TG as discussed in the third country dialogue.
 However, they are indeed useful to key populations (provides safe haven, place to meet, psycho-social support) and hence included in PAAR.
 In addition, the peer outreach model is ineffective in areas of high mobility and international migrants like Luang Prabang and Bokeo due to variance in language, culture and high nature of mobility, hence a different condom strategy has been proposed.
 Moreover we know from program experience that the decision of condom use and purchase is less often the choice of the sex worker, but rather the client who most often prefers to purchase condoms from pharmacies and markets.
 Thus, given the constrained resources limited numbers of free condoms will not impact the epidemic, hence while looking for efficiencies in the allocation the decision to exclude the condoms from the health product list, and to use the government funded free condoms and socially marketed condoms was made.